About us

 Emphasis is placed on maximizing opportunities for local, gender-neutral job creation, skills development and training, the creation of low-tech building systems, carbon sequestration in the built environment and the restoration of natural eco-systems.

-Stephen and Andrew’s work experience includes being invited to build the entrance pavilions for the Shanghai Biennale in China (2012) the Seventeenth session of the Conference of the Parties (COP 17) in Durban, South Africa (2011) and the Cape Town Climate Smart Campaign Pavilion at the FIFA World Cup (2010)
+During this time Stephen also collaborated with Cape Town architects Andre Rademeyer and Stuart Thompson to realise the award-wining Cape Town Climate Smart Pavilion at the Seventeenth session of the Conference of the Parties (COP 17) in Durban, South Africa (2011) and the Cape Town Climate Smart Campaign Pavilion at the FIFA World Cup (2010)

-During this time they also focused on leading the design and construction of the Table Mountain – Hoerikwaggo Hiking Trail, the design and building of innovative vertical food security systems in informal settlements with the building of the Gege Creche in Langa and the Green Shack at the Design Indaba, Cape Town International Conference Centre.
+In 2013 Stephen and Andrew collaborated in the design and building of innovative vertical food security systems in informal settlements with the building of the Gege Creche in Langa and the Green Shack at the Design Indaba, Cape Town International Conference Centre.

 In 2014 Stephen and Andrew collaborated with Khoi-San Activist Mr !Xoma Ayob and co-designed and built the “Light House” in Hangberg, Cape Town.